Negreira case: Accusations and investigation

-On 15 February 2023, reports surfaced on Spanish radio station Cadena SER that FC Barcelona had allegedly made payments to a company belonging to Negreira in a potential bribery scandal.
-Two days later, new information surfaced that showed a letter dated 5 February 2019, in which Negreira threatened to expose Barcelona's illegal activities in retaliation for the club finishing the contract with Negreira's firm, following a series of cost reductions.
+On 15 February 2023, reports surfaced on Spanish radio station Cadena SER that Barcelona had allegedly made payments to a company belonging to Negreira in a potential bribery scandal.
+Two days later, new information surfaced that showed a letter dated 5 February 2019, in which Negreira threatened to expose Barcelona's irregular activities in retaliation for the club finishing the contract with Negreira's firm, following a series of cost reductions.

-In March 2023, FC Barcelona, former FC Barcelona presidents Sandro Rosell and Josep Maria Bartomeu, José María Enríquez Negreira, and his son Javier Enríquez Romero, were indicted for "corruption", "breach of trust", and "false business records", opening an investigation into the case.
+In March 2023, Barcelona, former Barcelona presidents Sandro Rosell and Josep Maria Bartomeu, José María Enríquez Negreira, and his son Javier Enríquez Romero, were indicted for "corruption", "breach of trust", and "false business records", opening an investigation into the case.
 In September 2023, a further charge of "bribery" was attributed to all those investigated.
-On 18 October 2023, FC Barcelona president Joan Laporta was also indicted on charges of "bribery, sports corruption, unfair administration, and forgery".
+On 18 October 2023, Barcelona president Joan Laporta was also indicted on charges of "bribery, sports corruption, unfair administration, and forgery".

 On 24 May 2024, the Barcelona Audience Court rejected the hypothesis of the alleged crime of bribery.

 In September 2024, Judge Aguirre extended the investigation’s ‘instruction phase,’ which involves collecting evidence, by another six months.
 Barcelona’s annual financial report, shared with club members earlier this month, stated that no evidence of corruption within a sporting context had been found so far.
 The report also noted that it was still too early to determine the potential financial or sporting consequences.
 For the investigation to progress, prosecutors need solid proof that a crime occurred—specifically that Barcelona’s payments to Negreira were intended to manipulate sporting outcomes or that such manipulation actually happened.
-As September 2024, no strong case appears to have been established.
+As of September 2024, no strong case appears to have been established.
 Sources familiar with the investigation, who spoke on the condition of anonymity, indicated that given the number of charges and witnesses involved, it could take several years to reach a final conclusion.